GLJADS/DE-Data-Architecture-Pipelines-Group5/Notebook/Readme.md

 *(Final, corrected edition)*

 This pipeline executes a sequence of Jupyter notebooks stored in Google Cloud Storage using a Cloud Run Job that runs Spark + Papermill inside a Docker container.
-It performs ETL using Spark (reading from GCS) and writes final tables to BigQuery using the Python BigQuery client.
+It performs ETL using Spark (reading from GCS) and writes final tables to BigQuery via the Python BigQuery client.

 ---